smutch/spartan-jlab/README.md

 ```

-# Automatic identification of JupyterLab
+# Automatic identification of JupyterLab (/Marimo)

-We search in the following order, stopping as soon as we find JupyterLab:
+We search in the following order, stopping as soon as we find JupyterLab / Marimo:

 1. active virtual environment
 2. active pixi environment
 3. active conda environment

-If we still haven't found a jupyter-lab executable, we check current directory
+If we still haven't found a suitable executable, we check current directory
 for non active environments located in:

 1. ./.env